 - bursar balance and holds on the Penn.Pay account

 - completion of two PhD surveys

-In preparation for the submission of a dissertation, degree candidates should consult the Doctoral Dissertation Manual and Formatting Template early and often for assistance with the formatting of their work.
+In preparation for the submission of a dissertation, degree candidates should consult the PhD Dissertation Formatting Guide and Formatting Templates early and often for assistance with the formatting of their work.
 Formatting will likely take longer than you anticipate, so please set yourself up for success by following the formatting guideless for your own document early in the process or using the dissertation template provided.